 Is it for me?

+If you feel that a work based learning programme is for you and are aged 16 to 24 without a full Level 3 qualification, a Traineeship might be for you.
+If you have little or no work experience, a Traineeship might be for you.
 Being a Trainee means you will be provided with a quality work placement in an employment sector of your choice.
 You will need to undertake a minimum of 100 hours on placement.
 You will gain quality work skills and a chance to acquire a Level 2 qualification in employability (if applicable) to aid in your progression and development.
 Over the course of your placement, you will work with your tutor and placement provider to develop the skills and experience you need to progress and succeed.
 You will also gain valuable work experience and transferable skills to improve your CV and boost your overall employment chances and aid in your progression on to an Apprenticeship or employment.

 Who are Traineeships for?

 • Unemployed and have little work experience • Motivated to work • Aged 16-24 and qualified below full Level • Can be ready for employment or an Apprenticeship within six months of engaging in a Traineeship